virajhegshetye/Simple-DevOps-Project/extra-new-final-speak.md

 # 12. PARAMTER Mapper Generation

-“Since PARAMTER has 5302 fields, mapper is generated using scripts.”
+“Since PARAMTER has around 5300 fields, MapStruct cannot generate it.”

-“We run generator Java file to create mapper interface.”

-“Then run another script to generate implementation class.”
+“So we use custom Java generator scripts.”

+“We first prepare the CSV, then run mapper generator, then run impl generator.”

+“Generated files are moved to mapper package and used by SdsParameterMapperImpl.”

-“We never modify generated code manually.”
+“Important — we never modify generated files manually.”

 ---